Watercress: Distribution and habitat

-In some regions, watercress is regarded as a weed, in other regions as an aquatic vegetable or herb.
-Watercress has grown in many temperate locations worldwide.
+An aquatic vegetable or herb, watercress has grown in many temperate locations worldwide.

 Watercress was introduced into China through Hong Kong and Macao in the 1800s from Europe.
 Its cultivation also spread to highland areas in the tropical regions of Asia.

-Clear fast-flowing chalk streams are the primary natural habitat for wild watercress in the United Kingdom.
+Clear fast-flowing chalk streams are the primary natural habitat for wild watercress in the UK.
 Many settlements in England are named after watercress, from Old English êacerse, including Kersey, Kesgrave, Kersal, and Kershopefoot.

-Environmental concerns

-Watercress crops grown in the presence of manure can be an environment for parasites such as the liver fluke, Fasciola hepatica.
-Cultivated watercress has the advantage of being free of the liver fluke.
+Ecology

+In some regions, watercress is regarded as a weed.
 When introduced into non-native environments, watercress can have negative impacts on native species.
 With the introduction of watercress, the organic matter in the sediment increases which in turn attracts predatory macroinvertebrates that feed on other plants in the environment.

-Due to its fast-growing nature and invasive species status, Nasturtium officinale is prohibited in Illinois.
+Due to its fast-growing nature and invasive species status, N. officinale is prohibited in Illinois.

+Crops grown in the presence of manure can be an environment for parasites such as the liver fluke, Fasciola hepatica.
+Cultivated watercress has the advantage of being free of the liver fluke.